sagar-sehgal/Algorithm-Library/README.md

 $ git push origin master
 ```

-### 5. Ready Steady Go...
+### 5. What's next?

-Once you have completed these steps, you are ready to start contributing by checking our `Help Wanted` Issues and creating [pull requests](https://github.com/ProVictor/Algorithm-library/pulls).
+Once you have completed these steps, you are ready to start contributing by checking our `Help Wanted` Issues and creating [pull requests](https://github.com/ProVictor/Algorithm-Library/pulls).

 ### 6. Create a new branch